dhelonious/mastodon-snap/README.md

 # 🚀 Quickstart

+If you're not running Ubuntu, start by [installing the snap daemon](https://snapcraft.io/docs/installing-snapd#without-snap).
+Then run these commands:

     sudo snap install mastodon-server

     sudo mastodon-server.setup

     sudo mastodon-server.get-certificate

 Congratulations!
 You now have your very own Mastodon instance!